 Where Is Your DNA Sample Tested and Stored?

-We are providing Ancestry.com with very important information.
+After all we are providing Ancestry.com with very important information.
 We are providing them with the genetic code of our human body.

-To set your mind at ease your DNA sample is tested and stored at a secure third-party testing laboratory.
+To set your mind at ease your DNA sample is tested and stored at a SECURE third-party testing laboratory.